xStarbound/xStarbound/README.md

 - [Size of Life - Framework](https://steamcommunity.com/sharedfiles/filedetails/?id=3218820111), [Size of Life - Vanilla Species](https://steamcommunity.com/sharedfiles/filedetails/?id=3218826863) and other mods based on the framework — xStarbound supports «nice» non-pixelated scaling as of v2.4.1.1.
 - [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound or OpenStarbound (or an oSB fork) for the added shift-click functionality to work.
 - [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
 - [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound (or an oSB fork) and the like.
 Should be supported.
-The associated modpack is fully compatible with xStarbound as long as xSBCompat is installed and Stardust Core Lite is replaced with Quickbar Mini or Classic Quickbar.
+The associated modpack is fully compatible with xStarbound.
+- [Sprite Dragon Interact (FDR)](https://steamcommunity.com/sharedfiles/filedetails/?id=3748728626) — requires xStarbound or OpenStarbound (or an oSB fork).
+Not supported by xStarbound are this mod's optional «hooks» on OpenStarbound-only bind tags (e.g., `"interact"` or `"playerInteract"`) potentially added by other OpenStarbound mods; all other functionality is supported.
 - [(Starbound) Without Number - RPG Mechanics](https://steamcommunity.com/sharedfiles/filedetails/?id=3677633744) — works, but _don't_ expect support from this mod's developer.
 - [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound or OpenStarbound (or an oSB fork).
 - [StarCustomChat](https://steamcommunity.com/sharedfiles/filedetails/?id=3208917628) ([GitHub](https://github.com/KrashV/StarCustomChat)) and [StarCustomChatRP](https://steamcommunity.com/sharedfiles/filedetails/?id=3445409664) ([GitHub](https://github.com/KrashV/StarCustomChatRP)) — requires xStarbound v3.5.1+, OpenStarbound v0.1.8+ or StarExtensions.
 As the original mod's author is unsupportive, it's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).